 Éilish Coady

 Éilish started her dance training at the age of 3 in RAD Classical Ballet, ISTD Modern & Tap, along with Irish Dancing.
-She progressed her classical training as a Royal Ballet School Associate from Junior to Senior level before gaining a scholarship to Bird College of Dance and Musical Theatre Performance, London.
-After graduating in 2009, Éilish spent many years working for The Walt Disney Company, as a Dancer & Character Performer, including playing some of Disney’s best known and loved characters in Disneyland Paris, France and Tokyo Disney Resort Japan.
-Her Princess performing roles included: Cinderella, Ariel, Sleeping Beauty & Rapunzel.
+She progressed her classical training as a Royal Ballet School Associate from Junior to Senior level before gaining a scholarship to Bird College of Dance and Musical Theatre, London.
+After graduating in 2009, Éilish spent many years working for The Walt Disney Company, as a Dancer & Character Performer, including playing some of Disney’s best known and loved characters in Disneyland Paris, France and Tokyo Disney Resort, Japan.
+Her princess performing roles included: Cinderella, Ariel, Sleeping Beauty & Rapunzel.

-Since moving back to Ireland, Éilish has performed with the Wexford Pantomime Society, Oyster Lane Theatre Group, New Ross Musical Society and the Wexford Light Opera Society.
+Since moving back to Ireland, Éilish has performed in many shows with the Wexford Pantomime Society, Oyster Lane Theatre Group, New Ross Musical Society and the Wexford Light Opera Society.